 By further experimenting with new extreme spaces, an exhibition took place inside the catacombs of half-abandoned premises of the former GDR, East Berlin.
 Here the place is the organizing principle of the exhibition display.
-The collective interacted this time with the historical building highlighting, thus, the issues of the local community, e.g. the demolition of such buildings in the whole alternative district to build commercial malls instead.
+Vandaloop collective interacted with the historical building highlighting, thus, the issues of the local community, i.e. the demolition of such buildings in the whole alternative district to build luxury apartments and commercial malls instead.

-Taking inspiration from the prehistoric rituals in caves, this exhibition connects myth and contemporary culture.
-Poetics and mysticism in caves – a disorientating feeling, but also condition for the process of selfquestioning and revealing of an “answer” ultimately through the encounter with the “oracle” – is echoed in a contemporary environment.
-This exhibition invited the visitor inserting himself into an ongoing process of becoming, transferred in today’s context so as to meet their “contemporary oracle” but also to sense the contrast of the building´s historicity.
+Taking inspiration from prehistoric rituals in caves, this exhibition connected myth and contemporary culture.
+Poetics and mysticism in caves – a disorientating feeling, but also condition for the process of self-questioning and revealing of an “answer” ultimately through the encounter with the “oracle” – was echoed in a contemporary environment.
+We thus invited the visitor to immerse into an ongoing process of becoming, transferred in today’s context so as to meet their contemporary oracle.

 This section of the exhibition deals with the imaginative nature of the creative potential of changing and reconstruction of such a building.
 Sentences in neon big letters: ‘MEGASTRUCTURES—– the deepest. the longest. the bombastiest. the tastiest.’ are installed on the fassade of the building, expanding thus the architectural and symbolic boundaries of both former GDR building and city.

 text-light installation on the walls inside the catacombs / Photo credits : Evgenia Giannopoulou